-The present volume comprises ten chapters, each entering upon a study of the basic ideas of Allama Iqbal vis-a-vis some modern philosophical movements which were in vogue during the time he went to England and Germany for higher studies, and also during his whole period of philosophizing terminating with his death in 1938.
-During this period Iqbal came into personal contact with some renowned teachers of his own time, e.g., Prof. Arnold, Prof. Brown, Dr. McTaggart, James Ward, most of whom were his teachers, and others like the famous French philosopher Henri Bergson whom he met in 1932.
-The present volume covers a vast spectrum of Western like idealism, naturalism, philosophical trends pragmatism and allied movements, historicism, realism, socio-biological philosophies, and philosophies of spirit in their various shades and modifications.
-What is really interesting, my study has brought out an illustrative comparison with as many as eighty-eight Western thinkers of a motley variety of ideas and schools ranging from the idealist traditions of the Hegelian as well as the personal types; the spiritual philosophies of Bernardino Varisco, Rudolf Eucken, Emile Boutroux; the Kantians and the new-Kantians; various shades of positivism and naturalism (including scientists and empiricist thinkers of the calibre of Einstein and James); historicists like Spengler, Dilthey and Cassirer; realists like Whitehead, Russell, Temple (whom Iqbal Samuel Alexander appreciated and himself); down to the sociological thinkers of the fame of Atkinson, Freud, Durkheim, Marx and Lenin.
-This makes a very incisive and extensive study of Igbal's thought vis-a-vis his contemporary Western thinkers who have shown interest in a philosophical study of religion.
+The present volume comprises ten chapters, each entering upon a study of the basic ideas of Allama Idbal vis-a-vis some modern philosophical movements which were in vogue during the time he went to England and Germany for higher studies, and also during his whole period of philosophizing terminating with his death in 1938.
+During this period Iqbal came into personal contact with some renowned teachers of his own time, e.g., Prof. Arnold, Prof. Brown, Dr. McTaggart, James Ward, most of whom were his others like the famous French teachers. and philosopher Henri Bergson whom he met in 1932.
+The present volume covers a vast spectrum of Western philosophical trends like idealism. naturalism. pragmatism and allied movements, historicism, realism, socio-biological philosophies, and philosophies of spirit in their various shades and modifications.
+What is really interesting, my study has brought out an illustrative comparison with as many as eighty-eight Western thinkers of a motley variety of ideas and schools ranging from the idealist traditions of the Hegelian as well as the personal types; the spiritual philosophies of Bernardino Varisco, Rudolf Eucken, Emile Boutroux; the Kantians and the new-Kantians; various shades of positivism and naturalism (including scientists and empiricist thinkers of the calibre of Einstein and James); historicists like Spengler, Dilthey and Cassirer: realists like Whitehead.
+Russell.
+Temple and Samuel Alexander (whom Igbal appreciated himself); down to the sociological thinkers of the fame of Atkinson, Freud, Durkheim, Marx and Lenin, This makes a very incisive and extensive study of Iobal's thought vis-a-vis his contemporary Western thinkers who have shown interest in a philosophical study of religion.
 What is worth noting, Iqbal can hardly be accused of plagiarism when his thought shows affinity with as many as about a hundred thinkers--no one can copy or plagiarize the thought of such a company of thinkers, belonging to such a large variety of shades and schools of philosophy, having very little in common.
-This shows how rich and pervasive Iqbal's thought is, and how modern it could be--the aspects which go a long way to determine the dimensions of his thought.
-This study very convincingly alleviates the charge of plagiarism sometimes brought against Iqbal by the critics both at home and abroad.
+This shows how rich and pervasive Igbal's thought is, and how modern it could be--the aspects which go a long way to determine the dimensions of his thought.
+This study very convincingly alleviates the charge of plagiarism sometimes brought against Iobal by the critics both at home and abroad.